Alaska Fisheries Sonar

 Measuring fish lengths using DIDSON and ARIS images

-No sonar system used in rivers has the ability to differentiate fish species of similar size based solely on sonar data.
+Currently, no sonar system used in rivers can differentiate fish species of similar size based solely on sonar data.
 However, length measurements of migrating salmon obtained from DIDSON and ARIS images have been shown to be sufficiently accurate for use in differentiating between fish species of different sizes.
 Larger king salmon, for example, can be distinguished from other smaller species of fish such as sockeye salmon using length measurements taken from DIDSON and ARIS images.
 Sufficiently accurate length estimates from DIDSON and ARIS images of fish can be obtained up to a range of approximately 100 feet from the transducer.
 ADF&G biologists on the Kenai River started using fish lengths from DIDSON images in 2010 and ARIS images in 2012 to differentiate between large king salmon and other smaller species of salmon.
+ADF&G started collecting fish length data in the Copper River using ARIS sonar beginning in 2018.
+This ongoing study examines the potential for differentiating large Chinook salmon from other species.

 As another possible means of separating fish species using sonar, biologists have examined differences in tail-beat frequencies observed in DIDSON video images.
 More research is necessary to determine if tail-beat frequency can be used to differentiate between species.